gkoh/furble/README.md

 ### Shutter Lock

 When in `Shutter` remote control, holding focus (button B) then release (button A) will engage shutter lock, holding the shutter open until a button is pressed.

+### Multi-Connect

+Multi-Connect enables simultaneous connection to multiple cameras to synchronise remote shutter control.
+Up to 9 (ESP32 hardware limit) cameras can be simultaneously controlled.

+To use:
+* Pair with one or more cameras
+* Enable `Settings->Multi-Connect`
+* In `Connect` select cameras
+   * Selected cameras will have a `*`
+* Select `Connect *`
+   * Selected cameras will be connected in sequence
+* If all cameras are connected, the standard remote control is shown

+WARNING:
+* mobile device connections are extremely finnicky
+* multi-connect involving mobile devices is not well tested and can easily crash

 ## Motivation